syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/batch-editing.md

 N> * [`showConfirmDialog`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridEditSettings.html#Syncfusion_EJ2_Grids_GridEditSettings_ShowConfirmDialog) requires the [`mode`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridEditSettings.html#Syncfusion_EJ2_Grids_GridEditSettings_Mode) to be **Batch**.
 <br/> * If [`showConfirmDialog`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridEditSettings.html#Syncfusion_EJ2_Grids_GridEditSettings_ShowConfirmDialog) set to **false**, then confirmation dialog does not display in batch editing.

+## How to make editing in single click and arrow keys

+When using batch mode, the TAB key allows you to edit or move to the next cell or row from the current record by default.
+Using the grid's load event, the same functionality can also be achieved by pressing the arrow keys.
+Additionally, the `editCell` method of the grid allows for cells to be made editable with a single click.

+In the following sample, the [Load](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Load) event of the Grid will be used to bind the keydown event handler.
+When any arrow key is pressed, the `editCell` method of the Grid will be used to identify the next or previous cell (td) and set it to be editable.
+Additionally, it is possible to enable editing of a cell with a single click by utilizing the `editCell` method within the [Created](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Created) event of the Grid.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/grid/edit/exceledit/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="ExcelEdit.cs" %}
+{% include code-snippet/grid/edit/exceledit/exceledit.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/grid/edit/exceledit/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="ExcelEdit.cs" %}
+{% include code-snippet/grid/edit/exceledit/exceledit.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}